Music Theory

 By Hannah Kendall

 What is a pentatonic scale?
-Learn how to play pentatonic scales here.
+Learn how to play these scales here.

 Imagine a scale where every note sounds pleasant, where there is no dissonance and no risk of playing anything that sounds wrong.
 Imagine you’re improvising and every note played fits perfectly with all the others.
 Introducing the pentatonic scale: a five-note scale with all of these amazing qualities!